abulka/pynsource/README.md

 [Download](DOWNLOADS.md) - ready to run builds are available for Mac, Windows and Linux.

-> Mac users please [right click open](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) the first time, Mac Big Sur users need to first `xattr -dr com.apple.quarantine /Applications/Pynsource.app`
+> Mac users please [right click open](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) the first time, Mac Big Sur, Monterey, Ventura users need to first `xattr -dr com.apple.quarantine /Applications/Pynsource.app`

 An affordable, commercial [Pro Edition](http://pynsource.com/pricing.html) is also available with extra features like zoom and the ability to drag to connect shapes.